akeneo/pim-community-dev/UPGRADE.md

 # UPGRADE FROM 3.1 TO 3.2

+This documentation helps to migrate projects based on the Community Edition.

 ## Disclaimer

+> When starting your upgrade, make sure:
-> We're assuming that you created your project from the standard distribution.
+>  - you created your project from the standard distribution.
-> This documentation helps to migrate projects based on the Community Edition.
-> Please perform a backup of your database before proceeding to the migration.
+>  - you performed a backup of your database before proceeding to the migration.
 You can use tools like [mysqldump](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html).
-> Please perform a backup of your indices before proceeding to the migration.
+>  - you performed a backup of your indices before proceeding to the migration.
 You can use Elastisearch API [_snapshot](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/modules-snapshots.html).
-> Please perform a backup of your codebase if you don't use a VCS (Version Control System).
+>  - you performed a backup of your codebase if you don't use a VCS (Version Control System).

 ## Requirements